-$^{^{23}}$ In analyses of bilateral arms trades, Akerman and Seim (2014) and Comola (2012) find that differences in political regimes are significant negatively related to arms transfers during, but not after, the cold war and that democracies tend to both import and export more arms than autocracies.
+23In analyses of bilateral arms trades, Akerman and Seim (2014) and Comola (2012) find that differences in political regimes are significantly negatively related to arms transfers during, but not after, the Cold War and that democracies tend to both import and export more arms than autocracies.

-$^{^{24}}$ We code draws as 0.5, so they count as a half win.
+24We code draws as 0.5, so they count as half a win.
 Likewise, we code the dummy for arms technology as 0.5 when the initiator and the target are equally advanced.
 The estimated coefficients should be interpreted accordingly.